Cirkit Designer Logo

 • Cause: Incorrect input voltage or loose connections.

-• Solution: Verify that the input voltage is within the 3.7V to 5V range and all connections are secure.
+• Solution: Verify that the input voltage is within the 3.7V to 5V range and check all connections.

 2. Overheating: